Page Contents:

 Running Loop

-The JRB Bowline has the best performance in SRT systems which have the friction hitch already installed and which needs to pass through the loop in midair.
+Using the JRB Bowline as a running loop provides the best performance in SRT systems which have the friction hitch already installed and which needs to pass through the loop in midair.

-Note: When rigging a running loop, the ‘climbing end’ of the rope is pulled up and over the crotch, and then passed through the loop.
-The loop is NOT passed over the crotch.
+Note: When rigging a running loop or a preconfigured SRT system, the ‘climbing end’ of the rope is pulled up and over the crotch, and then passed through the loop.
+In general, the loop should NOT passed over the crotch, due to it’s bulk and higher likelihood of it not passing through.

 The Super Maverick Hitch can be used as a canopy anchor on a conventional crotch.
-The ‘climbing end’ of the rope is pulled up and over the crotch, and the Super Maverick is formed with the other side.
 Note that the Super Maverick outperforms the standard Maverick in this application, particularly in the ease of pulling back the anchor rather than exploding it.
+The first video shows how to tie it and the second video shows how JRB uses it.

 Maverick Hitch Captures the Trunk